Chart Color Schemes

 The level of general health in Panania (South) - Picnic Point is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Panania South's Picnic Point shows better-than-average health results.
-Common health conditions' prevalence is low among its general population and closer to national averages for older, at-risk groups.
+Panania South's Picnic Point shows better-than-average health outcomes.
+Common health conditions' prevalence is low among its general population and closer to national averages for older adults at risk.

-Private health cover rate is very high, at about 55% of the total population (around 9,041 people), compared to Greater Sydney's 48.6%.
-The most prevalent medical conditions are arthritis and asthma, affecting 7.5 and 6.8% of residents respectively.
-About 73.2% report being entirely free of medical ailments, compared to Greater Sydney's 75.8%.
-The area has 17.5% of residents aged 65 or over (2,881 people), higher than Greater Sydney's 15.8%.
-Health outcomes among seniors require more attention than those in the broader population.
+Private health cover rate is high, around 55% (about 9,041 people), compared to Greater Sydney's 48.6%.
+The most prevalent medical conditions are arthritis (7.5%) and asthma (6.8%).
+Around 73.2% of residents claim no medical ailments, slightly lower than Greater Sydney's 75.8%.
+About 17.5% of residents are aged 65 or over (2,881 people), higher than Greater Sydney's 15.8%.
+Health outcomes among seniors require more attention despite being above average.

 Frequently Asked Questions - Health